 Program overview

-• Experiential learning through simulation experiences and field placements.
+• Hands-on learning through simulation labs and real-world placements.

 Featured Experiences

-• Live lab experiences where students perform day-to-day tasks of pharmacy technicians.
+• Live lab experiences where students perform day-to-day tasks of pharmacy technicians, collaborating with pharmacists and interacting with patients.

-• Access to advanced technology such as scanners and automatic pill counters to enhance learning.
+• Access to advanced technology, including scanners and automatic pill counters, to enhance experiential learning.

 Career Options